sanzanalora/Ben-Sarc/README.md

 - Rafsan Rahman
 - Miyad Bhuiyan
 - Faisal Muhammad Shah

+## License
+Contents of this repository are restricted to only non-commercial research purposes under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Citation
 If you use our dataset, please cite the following paper: